 Creating a Resizable Emulator

 In addition to emulators configured to match specific Android device models, Android Studio also provides a resizable AVD that allows you to switch between phone, tablet, and foldable device sizes.
-To create a resizable emulator, open the Device Manager and click the Create device button.
+To create a resizable emulator, open the Device Manager and click the ‘+’ toolbar.
 Next, select the Resizable device definition illustrated in Figure 5-9, and follow the usual steps to create a new AVD:

 When you run an app on the new emulator within a tool window, the Display mode option will appear in the toolbar, allowing you to switch between emulator configurations as shown in Figure 5-10: